 Perfectly rolled and attractive to look at, I couldn’t wait to light my first ever Robusto sized Gran Dominio Hermosos.
 Here we go.

-Punch-cut cold draw of some faint unknown spice and mild coffee get me rolling along… I’ll have to remind myself that these just arrived last week, so my impatience may deliver results that I’m not expecting… yes, I have expectations for this cigar.
+The punch-cut cold draw of some faint unknown spice and mild coffee get me rolling along… I’ll have to remind myself that these just arrived last week, so my impatience may deliver results that I’m not expecting… yes, I have expectations for this cigar.

 I’m just past the first third and I’m getting sweet woody notes that are coating my tongue; interesting… Cherry?
-The char line is razor sharp and the smoke billows. #SakamotoHappy.
+The char line is razor-sharp and the smoke billows. #SakamotoHappy.